Information compiled from:

 Rev. John J. Vasko ~ June 16, 1966 - Feb.
 17, 1967

-Ordained December 18, 1943, from Our Lady of the Lake Seminary in Cleveland, Father Vasko was Associate Pastor of St. Rose in Girard, Administrator of St. Stephen in Youngstown, and Pastor of St. Ann in Sebring before becoming Pastor at St. Joseph's in 1966.
+Born May 1, 1917 and ordained December 18, 1943, from Our Lady of the Lake Seminary in Cleveland, Father Vasko was Associate Pastor of St. Rose in Girard, Administrator of St. Stephen in Youngstown, and Pastor of St. Ann in Sebring before becoming Pastor at St. Joseph's in 1966.
 Father Vasko carried on the work of building and spiritual development initiated by his predecessors.
-Rev. Vasko died April 20, 1968.
+Rev. Vasko died April 20, 1968 and is buried at Calvary Cemetery in Youngstown, Ohio.

 Rev. Francis Snock ~ Feb.
 17, 1967 - June 14, 1974